jonathanstoll0603/e-commerce-backend/README.md

 ## Usage

-Ensure node.js is installed on your device, and then run the following commands to:
+Create a database via your MySQL workbench or within a MySQL Shell, ensure node.js is installed on your device, and then run the following commands to:

 1. seed your data